JamesTsay-12/blog-site/_posts/2025-07-12-Easy-Diversified-Portfolio.md

 That’s why the goal of this blog is to offer **a broader ETF-based approach** for those interested in **low-cost access to more asset classes** without needing special accreditation, active management, or high fees.

 Below are options to build a diversified portfolio with minimal hassle and low expenses.
 I would only recommend the stock and bond ETF/mutual funds for now until I get more educated on the others.
 The stock ETFs and bonds are widely known and discussed widely with "Bogleheads" for which you can "set and forget."
-The other ETFs and funds have more speculative assets which require closer monitoring and don't fall into the set-and-forget strategy.
+The other ETFs and funds have other assets which require more research/monitoring and don't fall into the set-and-forget strategy.
+Please seemy disclaimer at the end.

 For suggestions on more ETFs (including higher risk), please see this blog:
 [Investing Made Easy with Low Expenses](https://jamestsay-12.github.io/blog-site/finance/2025/07/08/investing-made-easy.html)